top of page

 It is a wind-propelled ocean tug, which offers a breakthrough solution to the technology adoption dilemma, because it can offer clean propulsion as a service, without the need for shipowners to invest in the installation, maintenance and operation of complex technology.

-SKYTUG can also provide up to 100% of ships' propulsion on passage.
-It has three intended sizes: Handy, Panamax and Capesize; each will carry sufficient kite power to tow a ship of the corresponding category at full speed, even in low wind speeds.
+SKYTUG can also provide up to 100% of ships' propulsion during transoceanic sailing.
+It has two intended sizes, each of which will carry sufficient kite power to tow ships at full speed, serving ship sizes ranging from 35,000 to 200,000+ deadweight tonnes.

 "All Ships, All Ships, All Ships..."

 SKYTUG offers the power of the wind without the inconvenience of ship-based installations.
 No compromises on cargo space, cargo handling, stability, air draught or harbour manoeuvring.
-No capital required up front, nor any downtime for installation, maintenance and repairs.
+No capital expenditure required, nor any downtime for installation, maintenance and repairs.
 Simply rendezvous with a SKYTUG outbound, enjoy thousands of low-carbon sea miles and cast off on approach to destination, paying only for the service, not the equipment.

 Freedom from spatial constraints gives SKYTUG the room to pack a powerful kite array, far beyond the limits of that which could be stowed aboard ship.
 This, coupled with patent-pending systems technology, is what enables it to provide full-speed propulsion for ships, using only the wind.

 The primary market for SKYTUG is bulk carriers and tankers of Handymax scale and above.
-Ro-Ro vessels can also benefit from wind propulsion, and in future, container ships could make significant savings by reducing speed and hiring SKYTUG towing services; in fact, SKYTUG is the only known solution that can provide primary wind propulsion for container ships, due to deck space constraints.
+Ro-Ro vessels can also benefit greatly from wind propulsion, and container ships could make significant savings by hiring SKYTUG towing services; in fact, SKYTUG is the only known solution that can provide primary wind propulsion for container ships, due to deck space constraints.

 DECARBONISING SHIPPING - WHY WIND?